Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: REDSHIFT DETERMINATION

-{\it SDP.9 and SDP.11} The redshifts for these galaxies have been measured at 6.5$\sigma$ and 5.3$\sigma$ significance, respectively.
+{\it SDP.9 and SDP.11} The significance of the redshifts for these galaxies corresponds to $max(E_1)$ values of 6.5 and 5.3, respectively (Figures~\ref{fig:fdr} and {fig:sig}).
 The redshift of SDP.9 has been confirmed by CARMA observations, and more follow-up observations are currently planned for both SDP.9 and SDP.11.